serenagrl/ansible-kubernetes/README.md

 |  3. | `setup-nfs.yaml`            | Install NFS server on infrastructure service VM.            | Run this if you plan to use CSI NFS.
 Note: You must run this **before** running the csi/nfs role. |
 |  4. | `setup-minio.yaml`          | Install Minio on infrastructure service VM.                 | Run this if you plan to test add-ons that requires external S3 storage for backups i.e. **velero** or **csi/longhorn** |

 b.
-Run the following list of **Kubernetes Cluster** playbooks in sequence:
+To setup the **Kubernetes Cluster**, run the following playbooks in sequence:

 | No. | Name                               | Description                                                         | Remarks |
 |  :-:| ---------------------------------- | ------------------------------------------------------------------- | ------- |